 Our experts at work

 Much of the Perot Museum’s current research is based upon material collected during expeditions in Alaska (photos), from north of the Arctic Circle on the Colville River, to areas further south in Denali National Park.
 This work is part of joint programs among the National Park Service, the University of Alaska, the University of Kansas and Hokkaido University in Japan.
-It has already resulted in the discovery of a new species of horned dinosaur, Pachyrhinosaurus perotorum (photos), and further discoveries are yet to be made!
+It has already resulted in the discovery of two new species of dinosaur, the horned Pachyrhinosaurus perotorum, and a brand new Tyrannosaur named Nanuqsaurus hoglundi, and further discoveries yet to be made!

 Catch a glimpse of some of our work on the 2008-2009 PBS NOVA Series, Artic Dinosaurs.